ronin-rb/ronin/README.txt

 == DESCRIPTION:

-Ronin is a Ruby development platform designed for information security and data exploration tasks.
+Ronin is a Ruby platform designed for information security and data exploration tasks.
 Ronin allows for the rapid development and distribution of code over many of the common Source-Code-Management (SCM) systems.

 == FEATURES/PROBLEMS: